-You will need to comment all the lines.
-Then go to the last line of the hosts file to create a category.
+First, comment on all the lines of the file, by including the sign # on its begining.
+Then go to the last line of the hosts’ file to create a category.
 Let’s say you have a cluster of web servers and a database cluster.
 You can create two separate categories: web and db.

 [ansible] localhost ansible_host=127.0.0.1 [web] web1 ansible_host=192.168.1.2 web2 ansible_host=192.168.2.2 [db] db1 ansible_host=192.168.1.3 db2 ansible_host=192.168.2.3 db3 ansible_host=192.168.1.4 db4 ansible_host=192.168.2.4